I was happy for the 16 year old when I heard the news. But as far as his development is concerned, not so much.

 As I’ve stated in several articles here, here, and here, I think he has the potential to be the best American to get through our system.
 Perhaps enough to become “world class” and play on a top European side.
 Now I fear that will no longer happen.
 In my opinion, MLS will ruin him just as it did Freddy Adu.
 Yes he will be good, play World Cups, make a European squad some day … but he’ll be just like our current NT guys – nothing truly special.

 I wish he could’ve stayed either in the Arsenal farm, gone to a Spanish academy, or made the trip to Argentina like Funes Mori.
 That’s where his potential could have been nurtured.
 You see, Gil has the latino style of play in him – a smart, playmaking, creative, possession-oriented game.
 These are the qualities the US lacks and is incapable of developing.
 Instead it resorts to vertical play and a reliance on athleticism in hopes that something good will happen.
-This is precisely the type of environment where a player like Gil can’t shine.

 Admittedly, I probably only saw a dozen MLS matches last season.
 Enough to know what I assert above, but not enough to identify if there’s that one coach who has a clue and the inclination to adopt something different.
-I was pleasantly impressed by Sigi Schmid’s Sounders when they played Barcelona … they strung passes together and attempted a structured buildup.
-Likewise, I’m cautiously optimistic about Nowak’s draft selections as an indication he might know a thing or two.
-However, it’s highly unlikely Seattle or the Union will get Luis – today’s lottery placed him in the hands of Kansas City.

 All in all I’m in wait and see mode, but no longer optimistic with the kid.